Staff

 Hue is fluent in Cantonese, Mandarin, and Vietnamese, and has extensive experience providing services to populations with diverse needs.
 Her 8+ years of experience has been in the non-profit and private organizations.
 Hue collaborates with other organizations to ensure services are delivered, and she loves to see beautiful smiles from the community that she serves.

-• Community Outreach Ambassador, Sidra
+• Outreach Worker, Sidra

 Sara Mansouri moved from her home country of Iran to the U.S. to further her education.
 With a Bachelor’s degree in science from the University of California, Davis, and natural talent in math, she previously taught k-12 students in South Orange County public and private schools.
 She was known for her love for teaching students with special needs and those who other teachers found to be exhausting and disengaged.
 Mansouri’s bilingual skills, her love of cultures, and bringing people together across cultures are assets that she hopes to utilize at DHTI.
 In addition, her passion and desire to help others, and to work in a job and environment that match her aspirations and values motivated Mansouri to accept the position at DHTI.
 She finds that welcoming and helping Afghan newcomers to the U.S. resonates with her own experiences in transitioning as a newcomer from Iran to America.

-• Program Assistant
+• Program Manager, Sidra

 Alexandra is a Filipino immigrant who moved to the United States when she was 2 years old.
 She grew up Fremont, CA and moved to Hayward, CA where she received her Bachelor's in Business Administration from California State University, East Bay.
 Alex has 10+ years in the hospitality industry and has always been passionate about serving others.
 Alex started as a consultant with DHTI at the beginning of 2023 supporting the HCP team with the Angel Caregiver Program and officially joined the DHTI team in April 2023.
 She is looking forward to working with DHTI to help support our mission and vision.